kdayns/brewarm/readme.md

 * R-PI only - sensor data displaying on cheap 4digit lcd with TM1637 driver IC (RPi.GPIO library dependency)

 ## WIP prioritized
-* test PID control
+* switch override
+* pid reset
 * sensor offset setting
+* fermentation profile
 * multiple switch state graphing
-* fermentation profile
+* w1 type detect in sw mode

 ## more info
 * switch state may appear incorrect when rolling average is used, which is 10 by default